RoboStack/ros-galactic/README.md

 # or if you have mamba and want to use it
 mamba install ros-galactic-desktop

-# optionally, install some compiler packages if you want to e.g. build packages in a catkin_ws - with conda:
+# optionally, install some compiler packages if you want to e.g. build packages in a colcon_ws - with conda:
-conda install compilers cmake pkg-config make ninja
+conda install compilers cmake pkg-config make ninja colcon-common-extensions
 # or with mamba:
-mamba install compilers cmake pkg-config make ninja
+mamba install compilers cmake pkg-config make ninja colcon-common-extensions

-# on linux and osx (but not Windows) you might want to:
-mamba install catkin_tools
 # on Windows, install Visual Studio 2017 or 2019 with C++ support
 # see https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-160